cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   can be found in the sources in the file "readme-source".

-- The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition (VC++ v9.0).
+- The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition (VC++ v9.0), in order to support the most-modern Microsoft development environment.
   The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library for the GUI, which is still used in CT 1.x.
-  We had to change from VS2003 to VS2008, because some libraries can only well linked for Vista with this version. xxxxxxxxx Compiling all versions (4 languages, each in debug and release mode) lasts about 2 h on a modern PC.
+  Additionally there was a need to change from VS2003 to VS2008, because some libraries could only compiled with VS2008 in a way, that they run well under both Windows XP and Vista.
+  Compiling all versions (4 languages, each in debug and release mode) lasts about 2 h on a modern PC.